 If there is a local lockdown

-- All parents will be contacted by school with details of how local lockdown measures would affect our school.
-These measures would be taken following guidance from PHE or the Dept. of Health and Socal Care.
+All parents will be contacted by school with details of how local lockdown measures will affect our school.
+These measures will be taken following guidance from PHE or the Dept. of Health and Socal Care.

 We would like thank families for their understanding and continuing support as we all work through these changes.
 Throughout the planning process the safety of children and adults has been our overriding concern.
 For further information please see the operating procedures document here.